 Navigating Ramadan with IBS: A Guide to Low FODMAP Eating

-As the holy month of Ramadan approaches, Muslims around the world eagerly anticipate a time of reflection, spiritual growth, and communal connection.
+As the holy month of Ramadan approaches, Muslims around the world eagerly anticipate a time of reflection, spiritual growth and communal connection.
 However, for those living with Irritable Bowel Syndrome (IBS), the fasting period can present a unique set of challenges.
 The traditional fasting practices of Ramadan, which involve refraining from food and drink from sunrise to sunset, can sometimes exacerbate IBS symptoms.
 If you’re in this situation, let’s delve into how you can maintain a low FODMAP diet during this time.

 The Challenges of IBS and Fasting